 By Ken Blue |

-Teaching consist of the message taught, explained, clarified, applied, with exhortation.
+Teaching consist of the message taught by preachers that explains, clarifies, and applies, with exhortation.
 It is primarily for building faith, Christian conviction, and character.
 One of the qualifications of a pastor is he must be “apt to teach.”
 (I Tim.
 3:2.
 II Tim.
 2:24).
 Paul seemed to have his greatest success by teaching.
 Many pastors are excellent preachers, but they also need to distinguish between the two, and master teaching.

-Training is, according to Webster’s Dictionary, Definition of training: the act, process, or method of one that trains.
+Training is a task whereby preachers develop skill sets in trainees.
+According to Webster’s Dictionary, the definition of training is: the act, process, or method of one that trains.
 The skill, knowledge, or experience acquired by one that trains.
 The state of being trained.
 A young doctor who’s still in training.
 She’s in training for the Olympics.

 Synonyms: drill, practice (also practice), routine, exercise, workout, assignment, homework, lesson; brush up, refresher, review, spring training, a process by which someone is taught the skills that are needed for an art, profession, or job.
 The process by which an athlete prepares for competition by exercising, practicing, etc. It is the skill, knowledge, or experience acquired by a person or animal who has trained.
 Thus, training is showing how, assisting in the task, the trainee performs the task.
 Correction and encouragement are given as necessary.
 Training others may be the greatest weakness of many good preachers.